datalad-handbook/book/docs/basics/101-115-symlinks.rst

 will be helpful to understand how common file system operations such as moving, renaming, or copying content translate to dataset modifications in certain situations.
-Later in this book we will have a section on how to manage the file system in a datalad dataset (:ref:`filesystem`).
+Later in this book we will have a section on how to manage the file system in a DataLad dataset (:ref:`filesystem`).

 .. findoutmore:: more about paths, checksums, object trees, and data integrity